masasin/masasin.github.io/docs/cv/mentoring.md

 In addition, I helped many people with personal problems ranging from relationships to academics, from mental health to work and finances.

 In 2012 and 2013, I was shadowed by two international exchange students, and helped them integrate into Canada and the university.
-I also taught beginner and intermediate Japanese courses as a volunteer with the [University of Waterloo Culture and Language Exchange Club](https://uwclec.webs.com/).
+I also taught beginner and intermediate Japanese courses as a volunteer with the [University of Waterloo Culture and Language Exchange Club]{{ urls.activities.uwclec }}.

 ## Private tutor